hellman/subsets/README.md

 ### Extra

 Subsets can be stored to / loaded from files, and a command line tool to view information on such files is provided:

+*note*: actually sparse DenseSet instances are stored sparsely in files (but densely in memory)

 ```bash
 $ subsets.info -s data/sbox_aes/ddt.set